Index ~ Crossword Unclued

 The table below gives an overview of types of clues that appear in cryptic crosswords.

-Each Clue Type link in the table opens a new page with its details – clue structure, tips for solving and examples.
+Each clue type link in the table opens a new page with its details – clue structure, tips for solving and examples.

 Most cryptic clues have "indicators" that help you identify the clue type.
 The links under the Indicators column will give you a list of common indicators for that clue type.